-When I’m feeling stressed and long to retreat from the world for a while, the place my mind transports me to is the island of São Jorge in the Azores.
+When I’m feeling stressed and long to retreat from the world for a while, the place my mind transports me to São Jorge island in the Azores.

 I’ll admit, I haven’t been to all of the Azores islands yet so there is a chance that São Jorge’s position as my favourite may be usurped in the future.
 For now, let me share what makes it so special to me and suggestions for where to stay.

 North south divide